 Hannabach 850 PSP to cut out squeaky basses

-It’s possible to think of this set as a kind of variation of the popular 815 set.
+Think of this set as a kind of variation of the popular 815 set.
 The treble strings are made of precision round nylon monofilament, just the very same ones of the 815.
-But the difference beyond this similarity is crucial (and expensive).
+But the difference beyond this is crucial (and expensive).
 You can check out the Hannabach 850 PSP at Amazon.

 These 850 PSP Hannabach Classical Guitar Strings sets have precision smooth polished (PSP) basses which help reduce squeaks.
 Especially with concert players as also recording artistes, string squeaks can be a big annoyance.
 Polished bass strings, when done well, cut out (or largely reduce) the squeaks without loss in tonal quality.